MEEPofFaith/Ohno-Missiles/README.md

 With the new ballistic missile, you can nuke the enemies with various missile silos.
 (It's also my first mod) Please, if you have any suggestions for balance changes (I'm only gonna change build cost) or missiles, DM me in discord with #MEEP of Faith#7277 (Plase don't spam my DMs though).

 ## Factory
 Adds a Ballistics Factory to create missiles to load various milos.
-Kinda expensive to run, so have fun with that
+Kinda expensive to run, so have fun with that.

 ## Silos (and version added)
 ##### Missile Silo (v1) - Fires basic missiles.
 These missiles travel slightly faster.